jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 ## 06: Model selection 🛠️

 Experimenting with various models shows that a support vector machine (SVC) trained on TF-IDF vectors is the most promising.
-The small size of the dataset and large gap between training and validation accuracy suggest the neural networks are overfitting.
+The large gap between training and validation accuracy suggest the neural networks are overfitting.
 [See notebook.](Notebooks/06_model_selection.ipynb)

-#### Model accuracies
+#### Model accuracy

 ![Model accuracies](Images/spanish_portuguese_models_accuracies.png)

-#### Training vs validation accuracies for neural networks
+#### Training vs validation accuracy for neural networks

 <pre>
 Spanish: